 We aim to publish games that promote fun & friendship, and we believe in having respect and care for everyone regardless of age, disability, gender reassignment, pregnancy or maternity, race, religion, political belief, sex, or sexual orientation.

-In 2019, we supported #TeamTrees.
+In 2019, we planted 50 trees with #TeamTrees.